RC, Org, & Account

 Prior to reading the standard on Chart of Accounts – RC, Org & Account it is beneficial to review the below sections to gain foundational information:

-This section discusses attributes of the chart of accounts including responsibility center codes (RC), organization codes (Org) and accounts, and how they impact accounting and financial reporting at Indiana University.
+This standard discusses attributes of the chart of accounts including responsibility center codes (RC), organization codes (Org) and accounts, and how they impact accounting and financial reporting at Indiana University.
 The information presented below will walk through a general understanding of RC codes, org codes and the available accounts and sub-accounts within IU.
 The intent of this document is to provide a high-level overview of these chart attributes.
 The functionality and appropriate usage of the codes and accounts will be discussed in other sections of the IU Accounting Standards Book.

 Indiana University is a multi-billion dollar institution with a complex and diverse financial reporting system.
 The chart of accounts structure is used extensively to meet internal and external reporting needs.
 It provides units with a means of tracking and reviewing transactional data to ensure fiscal compliance with reporting standards, budget adherence and accurate financial reporting.
 By creating a chart of accounts structure, the user is provided with a variety of ways to summarize financial data ranging from a high level overview at the responsibility center level down to the most detailed level of sub-accounts within a unit.